landog893/Gifter-2/docs/BlackBoxTest.md

 <td valign=top>
     The modal pops up successfully.
     <br><br>
     After clicking the "Submit", the page jumps to the MainPage with the created account logged in.
-A notification saying "Welcome Ayrak!".
+A notification saying "Welcome Ayrak!
+Quote of the day: (random quote)".
 </td>
 </tr>